 As long-term risk managers such developments are of crucial interest to actuaries.
-The Resource and Environment practice area works to identify the implications for actuaries and their clients and help in the development of appropriate responses.
+The Sustainability practice area works to identify the implications for actuaries and their clients and help in the development of appropriate responses.

 Foremost amongst these is climate change, an existential threat which has implications for existing practice areas such as:

 - pension actuaries in terms of the potential impact on investment values, investment returns, funding strategies, mortality and demographics, and sponsor covenants

 - general insurance actuaries in regard to climate-related property claims, business continuity risks, liabilities to third parties and for insurers of directors and trustees

 - life and health actuaries in regard to investment values and trends in mortality and morbidity